 My daughter Benedetta obtained her visa only for 2 years and after 4 to 5 months from our arrival.
 And it is not a resident visa, but a 457 visa linked to my husband’s working visa.
 The rest of the family got it faster and for a 4 years period (adults have to provide a medical check-up before arriving).

 Even the second and third renewal of Benedetta’s visa have been painstakingly slow.
 And this despite my husband enjoying the support of a solid enterprise that acts as a warrant for him and his family, and takes care of all the paperwork.

-You might also want to enquire about leaving Australia when your visa has expired.
+You might also want to inquire about leaving Australia when your visa has expired.
 I heard one case of a friend who was not allowed to get back in for three years.
-We chose not to go to Italy several times because of Benedetta’s visa that had expired and was taking a long time to be renewed (in this case you might want to enquire about the possibility to get a special temporary permit, we didn’t do it…).
+We chose not to go to Italy several times because of Benedetta’s visa.
+It had expired and was taking a long time to be renewed.
+If something like this happens to you, you might want to inquire about the possibility to get a special temporary permit.
+We didn’t do it.